 1. Failing to take a holistic view of overall reporting compliance, particularly Sarbanes-Oxley

-It seems obvious, but the burden of accurate and transparent reporting goes beyond ASC 842 and needs to be maintained for other standards, such as Sarbanes-Oxley.
+It seems obvious, but the burden of accurate and transparent reporting goes beyond ASC 842 and needs to be maintained based on other requirements, such as Sarbanes-Oxley.
 The huge administrative burden these represent should not be underestimated.
 When shopping for a lease accounting compliance software solution, look for effective controls and procedures for financial reporting meet Sarbanes-Oxley requirements.

 2. Ignoring the impact on “lease versus buy” decisions